ericpskl/atari-5200-av-and-power-mod/README.md

 ## Step 3:

-Attach the replacement 470 uF electrolytic capacitor to the same spot where the 4700 uF was connected.
-Solder power leads in parallel with the capacitor as shown.
+Attach the replacement 470 uF electrolytic capacitor to the same location where the 4700 uF was connected.
+Using the extra pads on the motherboard, solder power leads in parallel with the capacitor as shown.
 Make sure the power leads are long enough to comfortably reach out of the back of the case through the expansion port door.

 ![Connect-Power.png](images/t_Connect-Power.png?raw=true "Connect-Power.png")